 How to tell if you are perimenopausal or menopausal?

 During the perimenopause, some women may continue to have regular periods but experience symptoms of menopause.
-In other women, they may start to notice changes to their periods such as more scanty, lighter periods or even heavier before they stop altogether.
-A good way to understand if you might be perimenopausal is to observe for menopause symptoms including hot flushes, anxiety, low mood and sleep problems (more about this later in this article).
+Others may start to notice changes to their periods – they may become more scanty and lighter, or they may become heavier.
+A good way to understand if you might be perimenopausal is to observe for other menopause symptoms including hot flushes, anxiety, low mood and sleep problems (more about this later in this article).

 Many women may find these symptoms distressing and confusing as they are not aware that you can experience menopausal symptoms whilst still having periods.
 Speak to your GP if you feel this could be you and you would like more information on how to manage this.
 Some women also find it helpful to keep a diary of their periods and symptoms they are experiencing.
-Health & Her have produced a Symptom Checker which is helpful digital way to track your symptoms.
+Health & Her have produced a Perimenopause symptom checker which is helpful digital way to track your symptoms.

 Why does menopause occur?

 Oestrogen is a hormone mainly produced in the ovaries and is responsible for controlling many functions in the body including the production of an egg each month (ovulation).
-As a woman gets older, their store of eggs in the ovaries naturally declines.
+As a woman gets older, the store of eggs in their ovaries naturally declines.
 The menopause occurs when your ovaries stop producing eggs and your body’s oestrogen levels fall.
-As a result, there are many changes that can occur to the body including no longer having periods and the symptoms we associate with the menopause.
+As a result, there are many changes that can occur to the body including the symptoms we associate with menopause, and no longer having periods.